-At Sumitomo Chemical, when a compliance violation or suspected violation is discovered within a department, the compliance supervisor in the department promptly reports to the relevant department and the Compliance Committee.
-After submitting a report, an investigation is carried out, and if any compliance violation is discovered, corrective and preventative measures are formulated and rolled out not just to the offending department but to the entire Sumitomo Chemical Group to ensure a recurrence is thoroughly prevented.
+At Sumitomo Chemical and Group companies, when an executive or employee discovers a compliance violation or suspected violation, the compliance supervisor in the department promptly reports to the relevant department and the Compliance Committee.
+After submitting a report, an investigation is carried out, and if any compliance violation is discovered, corrective and preventive measures are formulated and rolled out not just to the offending department but to the entire Sumitomo Chemical Group to ensure a recurrence is thoroughly prevented.
 In addition, the Internal Control & Audit Department and the Responsible Care Department conduct audits from the perspective of compliance.
-When compliance violations are discovered through these audits, corrective action is taken directly at that time.
-In fiscal 2020, there were no major compliance violations related to the Sumitomo Chemical Group's business continuity.
+When a compliance violation is discovered through these audits, corrective action is taken directly at that time.
+In fiscal 2021, there were no major compliance violations related to the Sumitomo Chemical Group's business continuity.

-■ FY2020 Number of Compliance Violations (Sumitomo Chemical Group)
+FY2021 Number of Compliance Violations (Sumitomo Chemical Group)